Xiaokang2022/Chess/README.md

 # Chess 🚀

-A Chinese chess program based on tkintertools and written in pure Python.
+A Chinese chess program based on tkintertools and written in Python 3.12 and C++ 20.

 ![](./preview.png)

 This program is implemented using a mix of `tkinter` and `tkintertools` modules, [`tkintertools`](https://github.com/Xiaokang2022/tkintertools) is a third-party Python module that I developed on my own to beautify `tkinter` and provide some advanced features! 🎉

-> [!Note]
+> [!NOTE]
-> Since the original program was written by me a long time ago, the `tkintertools` module uses the test version, and the AI of the program was added later, and the previous code quality is relatively poor, please understand!
+> Since the original program was written by me one year ago, the `tkintertools` module uses the test version, and the AI of the program was added later, and the previous code quality is relatively poor, please understand. 😅

+## Star History

 <a href="https://star-history.com/#Xiaokang2022/Chess&Date">
  <picture>